 low red blood cells (anemia)--pale skin, unusual tiredness, feeling light-headed or short of breath, cold hands and feet; or

 low white blood cell counts--fever, swollen gums, painful mouth sores, skin sores, cold or flu symptoms, cough, trouble breathing.

 stomach pain, indigestion, loss of appetite.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Usual Adult Dose for Nausea/Vomiting -- Chemotherapy Induced:

-180 mg orally approximately 1 to 2 hours prior to initiation of each chemotherapy cycle.
+Oral: 180 mg orally within 2 hours prior to initiation of chemotherapy on Day 1

-Use: In combination with other antiemetic agents for prevention of delayed nausea and vomiting associated with initial and repeat courses of emetogenic cancer chemotherapy.
+Use: In combination with other antiemetic agents for prevention of delayed nausea and vomiting associated with initial and repeat courses of emetogenic cancer chemotherapy, including HEC

 What other drugs will affect rolapitant?

 For at least 28 days after you use rolapitant, it could affect other medicines you are using.